scribd/scribd.github.io/_posts/2020-03-02-breaking-up-the-dag-repo.md

 Engineering is all about making the right trade-offs.
 I won’t claim what we have is the perfect solution for everyone, but I do believe it strikes a good balance between productivity, operability, and availability.
-If you have any question regarding the setup, I am available in Airflow’s [#airflow-creative](https://apache-airflow.slack.com/messages/airflow-creative) slack channel under the handle "QP."
+If you have any questions regarding the setup, I am available in Airflow’s [#airflow-creative](https://apache-airflow.slack.com/messages/airflow-creative) slack channel under the handle "QP."
 If you are not already part of the Airflow Slack community, you can get access via